hyosung11/Launch-School/Courses/JS109/questions.md

 });
 ```

 The code returns `[undefined, 'bear']` This example illustrates using `map` to iterate over an array.
 The `map` method returns a new array populated with the return values of executing a callback function for each element of the calling array.
 Here, `map` is called on the array `['ant', 'bear']`.
 The `if` condition (`elem.length > 3`) evaluates as true when the length of the element is greater than 3.
-The callback function checks each element and returns each element that is longer than 3 characters.
-If an element is less than 3 characters, it returns `undefined`.
-Thus, the new array `[undefined, 'bear']` is returned.
+In this case, the only value with a length greater than 3 is `'bear'`.
+Thus, for the first element, `'ant'`, the condition evaluates as false and `elem` isn't returned.
+When a function doesn't explicitly return something, it implicitly returns `undefined`.
+That's why we see undefined as the first element of the returned array.

 LS
 There are some interesting things to point out here.
 First, the return value of map is an array, which is the collection type that map always returns.
 Second, where did we get that undefined value?
 If we look at the if condition (elem.length > 3), we'll notice that it evaluates as true when the length of the element is greater than 3.
 In this case, the only value with a length greater than 3 is 'bear'.
 Thus, for the first element, 'ant', the condition evaluates as false and elem isn't returned.
 When a function doesn't explicitly return something, it implicitly returns undefined.
 That's why we see undefined as the first element of the returned array.

 ## What is the return value of in the following code?
 Why?